Aboriginal land and permits

 Where you don't need an entry permit

-You don't need an entry permit for any of the following areas on Aboriginal land:
+You don't need an entry permit to directly access any of the following areas on Aboriginal land:

 • airstrips